-Indus Motor Company (IMC) has started accepting bookings for the new Yaris sedan that is coming as a replacement of 1.3L Toyota Corolla variants in Pakistan.
-This is the first the IMC is offering a local assembled sedan other than Corolla ever since it started rolling out the first locally assembled Corolla in Pakistan in May 1993.
+Indus Motor Company (IMC) introduced the new Yaris sedan as a replacement of 1.3L Toyota Corolla variants in Pakistan.
+This is the first the IMC is offering a local assembled sedan other than Corolla ever since it started rolling out the first locally assembled Corolla back in May 1993.

 Yaris, which is named after a Greek goddess symbolizing beauty & elegance, was originally an export name for Vitz hatchback; however each generation of its sedan iterations were sold in different markets with different names.
 From 4th generation model which was introduced late last year, Toyota officially discontinued the Vitz nameplate in Japan hence the Yaris badge will now be implied in Japanese domestic market as well.